-If you don’t currently have a Will, or it’s out of date, your loved ones may not receive the assets you wish to leave them in the event of your death.
-We accept that it’s sometimes a difficult thing to discuss but we are here to help and set out below some basic information for you.
+If you don’t have a Will, or it’s out of date, your loved ones may not receive the assets you wish to leave them in the event of your death.
+We accept that it’s sometimes a difficult thing to discuss but we are here to help!

 A Will is a legal document setting out your wishes regarding the distribution of your assets and care of any children when you die.